Carlo FiniLAWYERLLB LLM

-Prior to joining JS Mueller & Co Carlo worked for a number of well known law firms across dispute resolution and litigation, including servicing clients in the property and strata law sectors.
+Since 1998, prior to joining JS Mueller & Co Carlo worked for a number of well known law firms across dispute resolution and litigation, including servicing clients in the property and strata law sectors.

 Currently Carlo advises JS Mueller & Co clients on: